Chapter 3 Automated Market Making

 What happens after a swap?

-1. Swap: A user buys ETH with USDC on Uniswap, and Uniswap routes the transaction through the 0.05% fee tier pool (only when it offers the best rate).
+1. Swap: A user buys ETH with USDC on Uniswap, and Uniswap routes the transaction through the 0.05% fee tier pool—but only when it offers the best rate.

-2. Balance change: The swap sends USDC to the pool and removes ETH from the pool.
-Now the pool has more USDC and less ETH than before.
+2. Balance change: The swap sends USDC to the pool and removes ETH from it, leaving the pool with more USDC and less ETH than before.

-3. Price adjustment: Uniswap’s smart contract automatically lifts the price of ETH.
-Now ETH price in the pool is higher, encouraging others to either sell ETH into it for USDC or add ETH liquidity.
+3. Price adjustment: As a result, the price of ETH in the pool is automatically increased.
+This higher ETH price encourages others to either sell ETH into the pool or add more ETH liquidity.

-What happens after a big movement in ETH market price?
+What happens when there’s a big movement in the market price of ETH?

-2. Price disparity: But within the pool, ETH price increases more slowly because the ratio of ETH and USDC in the pool doesn’t just change by itself in an instant.
+2. Price discrepancy: However, within the pool, the price of ETH increases more slowly because the ratio of ETH to USDC doesn’t change instantly on its own.

-3. Arbitrage: Now the market price of ETH is higher than its price in the pool, bots will buy ETH from the ETH-USDC pool and sell it in the external market for profit.
-This in turn will deplete ETH in the pool and lift its internal price.
+3. Arbitrage: Bots will buy ETH from the pool and sell it on the external market for profit.
+This activity depletes the pool’s ETH supply and pushes its internal price higher until it (nearly) matches the external price.

-1. Pull liquidity: The price of ETH in the pool rose above the upper limit of the price range of your LP position.
-Your position is 100% USDC now and it has earned enough fees to make up for IL.
-You decide to withdraw the 100% USDC and close the position.
+6. Pull liquidity: Say it has gone above the maximum of the price range of your LP position.
+As a result, your position now holds 100% USDC, and you decide to withdraw liquidity and close the position.

 3.2 Where does the yield come from

-There are five ways for us non-VCs to make money with money in decentralized finance (DeFi).
-The following tables summarize it all.
+There are five ways for us to make money with money in decentralized finance (DeFi).
+The table below summarizes them all.

 DeFi Activity Difficulty Enjoyable?
 1-Year (Bear + Bull) Return